 1. Bill & Melinda Gates Foundation Grants

 The Bill & Melinda Gates Foundation (BMGF) founded in 2000 as William H. Gates Foundation is a philanthropic organization with a goal to improve the quality of life worldwide.
 It is available worldwide but with a very big presence in Africa.
-And as the name suggest, it is owned and funded by veteran Billionaire, Bill Gates and his wife, Melinda Gates.
+And as the name suggests, it is owned and funded by veteran Billionaire, Bill Gates and his ex-wife, Melinda Gates.

 As at 2017, the foundation was reportedly worth US$50.7 billion in assets, making it the largest privately owned philanthropic organization in the world.

 The foundation regularly gives grants to organizations.
 Organizations in Africa and the United States who offers solutions to global problems can benefit from these grants.

 The focus of the grants is mostly on humanity.
 Agriculture grants is also regularly offered.

 To check on available grants which are regularly updated, You can visit the Bill & Melinda Gates Foundation grants page here

 2. Center for International Private Enterprise (CIPE) Grant